Improving Public Procurement & The Acquisition of Commercial Items

 Price Point answers these common procurement questions to support Federal government acquisition requirements

-- Is this a “fair and reasonable” price for this item?
+- Is this a fair and reasonable price for this item?
 If not, what is the “right” price?

-- Who is the lowest priced supplier?
+- If so, who is the lowest priced supplier?

 - Is it available from a preferred vendor?

 - Does the item comply with other procurement mandates?

 Actionable price benchmarking reports flag over-priced items to simplify negotiation and provide contract file documentation support.

 Benchmark your supplier pricing data to negotiate better prices or demonstrate the competitiveness of your contracts